You can purchase a copy HERE

 The old bloke opened the door for us, and we said our goodbyes.

 “Most dangerous person I ever knew”, was his parting comment.

 Four days later, I got a call from Malcolm.

 “Did you see the news?”

-“I don’t watch the news; it depresses the hell out of me, and as I always say, if something really important happens, someone will tell me about it, so why watch?
-What have you got to tell me Malcolm?”
+“I don’t watch the news; it depresses the hell out of me, and as I always say, if something significant happens, someone will tell me about it, so why watch?
+What have you got to tell me, Malcolm?”

 “The old bloke blew up.”

 “I don’t think so.
 He generally resets ten minutes after the hour.
 That way if he forgets, the chiming of his clock will remind him.
 He blew up at half-past four in the afternoon.
 I think someone got to him and I think that your fucking photo got him killed.”